funixz/glusterdocs/Install-Guide/Configure.md

 ### Configure Firewall

-For the Gluster to communicate within a cluster either the firewalls have to be turned off or enable communication for each server.
+For the Gluster to communicate within a cluster, either the firewalls have to be turned off or enable communication for each server.

 		iptables -I INPUT -p all -s `<ip-address>` -j ACCEPT